Jon McClure: Reverend Soundsystem

-Prior to Reverend and the Makers being signed, McClure hosted a monthly club night named "Reverend Soundsystem", on the first Saturday of every month at The Plug in Sheffield, and has also hosted one event at Manchester's Po Na Na.
+Prior to Reverend and the Makers being signed, McClure hosted a monthly club night named "Reverend Soundsystem" (RSS), on the first Saturday of every month at The Plug in Sheffield, and has also hosted one event at Manchester's Po Na Na.
 The Soundsystem, which ran for a year from October 2007 and has featured a number of guest DJs such as Mani (The Stone Roses/Primal Scream), Peter Hook (New Order), Andy Nicholson (ex-Arctic Monkeys), Chris McClure (face of the Arctic Monkeys debut album cover (Whatever People Say I Am, That's What I'm Not) and brother of Jon), Terry Hall (The Specials), Milburn, Bez and Arctic Monkeys as well as live performances from The Sunshine Underground, Gas Club, Stoney, The 747s, The Hosts, White Rose Movement and Starlings (FKA Kelham Crisis).
 The event no longer takes place at The Plug.

-In 2010, McClure took Reverend SoundSystem on tour.
-The band includes Jon, Matic Mouth, Laura McClure and Jimmy Welsh (who replaced Jagz Kooner).
+In 2010, McClure formed a band in Sheffield named after the club night.
+He recruited his Makers-bandmate and wife Laura McClure to join him, with Ocelot and Maticmouth, a Sheffield MC and former classmate of Jon.
+The band includes Jon, Maticmouth, Laura McClure and Jimmy Welsh (who replaced Jagz Kooner).
+RSS began touring the UK in 2010 for the Boxfreshers event.
+In September, Laura McClure revealed the band would release a single titled "Wife Her Up" on 22 November.
+The band have been playing house parties up and down the country and Laura stated there would be more of these to come, but did not expand on the possibility of a debut album.